Cherreads

 "Engage the mag-drives, Elias.
 Let's go home."

 The return to Deep Karakorum took twenty minutes.
-Allison was waiting at the edge of the black pool when Lilith surfaced through the bedrock, her hands already reading the machine's aura before the ramp had finished lowering.
-Bram was behind her, eyes on the drill-head with the focused hunger of a man who had just been handed a new forge.
+Allison waited at the edge of the black pool when Lilith surfaced through the bedrock.
+Her hands read the machine's aura before the ramp finished lowering.
+Bram stood behind her.
+He eyed the drill-head with the focused hunger of a man handed a new forge.

-They loaded the Cleaner corpses, staged the extraction point, and were back inside Lilith's sealed hull within the hour.
-The Phantom Alpha crime scene was Allison's work — precise, geological, deliberate in the way that only someone who had grown up watching her father build things designed to outlast their architects could be.
+They loaded the Cleaner corpses, staged the extraction point, and locked themselves back inside Lilith's sealed hull within the hour.
+The Phantom Alpha crime scene was Allison's work.
+It was precise, geological, and deliberate.
+It carried the signature of someone who grew up watching her father build structures designed to outlast their architects.

-She didn't say that part out loud.
-Not until Lilith was moving again, the mag-drives humming through the reinforced floor, and the white walls of the cabin had settled into the heavy, hollow silence of survivors who weren't ready to talk about what came next.
+She waited until Lilith was moving again.
+The mag-drives hummed through the reinforced floor.
+The white walls of the cabin settled into a heavy, hollow silence.

 The interior of Lilith was a masterpiece of clinical indifference.
-The walls were a matte, non-reflective white, lit by recessed LED strips that cast no shadows.
-It didn't feel like a vehicle; it felt like a laboratory that moved.
+The walls were a matte, non-reflective white.
+Recessed LED strips cast no shadows.
+It was a mobile laboratory.

-Maddie leaned against a bulkheaded door, her fingers tracing a faint, etched serial number in the steel.
+Maddie leaned against a bulkheaded door.
+Her fingers traced a faint, etched serial number in the steel.
 "This place reminds me of a dentist's office," she muttered.
 "Too clean.
 It makes me want to break something just to see if it can bleed."

-Allison was standing by the primary mana-conduit, her eyes fixed on the way the cables were routed with surgical precision.
-She didn't look like she wanted to break it; she looked like she recognized the handwriting.
+Allison stood by the primary mana-conduit.
+Her eyes fixed on the way the cables were routed with surgical precision.
+She looked like she recognized the handwriting.

 "He used to say that a perfect structure should be invisible," Allison whispered.

-Maddie straightened up, her kinetic energy sharpening.
-She knew that he wasn't Will or Elias.
+Maddie straightened up.
+Her posture sharpened.
+She knew he was not Will or Elias.
 "Your father?"

-"He didn't just build skyscrapers, Maddie.
-He built contingencies."
-Allison's voice was hollow, muffled by the hum of the ship's engines.
-"The day the sky turned red... it wasn't a surprise to him.
-I was at the university when the men in the grey tactical suits arrived.
-They didn't have badges.
-They were just professional iron.
+"He built contingencies," Allison said.
+Her voice was hollow.
+The hum of the ship's engines muffled her words.
+"The day the sky turned red was an expected variable to him.
+I was at the university when the extraction team arrived.
+They wore unmarked grey tactical suits.
+They were professional iron.
 They told me I was being relocated per my father's standing orders."

 "Private security?"

 "Expensive security," Allison corrected.
-"They took me to an underground bunker — cold, white, and buried miles beneath the bedrock.
+"They took me to an underground bunker.
+It was cold, white, and buried miles beneath the bedrock.
 I thought I was safe.
-I thought he'd bought me a way out of the math."
+I thought he bought me a way out of the math."

 Maddie stepped closer.
 "And then?"

-"And then the System arrived anyway.
-It didn't care about his concrete.
-It just reached down into that secure room and dragged me into the Tutorial a day later."
-Allison looked at the white walls of Lilith with a growing, cold realization.
+"The System arrived anyway.
+It ignored his concrete.
+It reached down into that secure room and dragged me into the Tutorial a day later."
+Allison stared at the white walls of Lilith.
 "He knew the world was ending, Maddie.
-He didn't warn us.
+He left us blind.
 He just started building cages."

 More Chapters